thomasedoff/seedpod-legacy/README.md

 # seedpod
-seedpod "Dockerizes" rTorrent, ruTorrent, autodl-irssi and autodl-rutorrent to provide the typical functionality of a seedbox.
+[seedpod](https://github.com/thomasedoff/seedpod) "Dockerizes" rTorrent, ruTorrent, Irssi, autodl-irssi and autodl-rutorrent to provide the typical functionality of a seedbox.

 ## Introduction
 I needed a "seedbox-like" setup for a private project but as the setup grew I decided to migrate everyting to it's own repository and make it public.
 My ambition is to keep it as minimal and functional as possible.